21 September 1915: Salisbury man buys Stonehenge for his wife

 What might make a good wedding anniversary present for your wife, do you think, presuming you have one?
 Jewellery, perhaps?
 Perfume?
 Dinner at a swanky restaurant?
 How about 30 acres of Wiltshire and the world's most famous Neolithic monument?
 Possibly not.

-But that's what Salisbury man Cecil Chubb decided on a whim when he found himself at Messrs Knight, Franck and Rutley's auction in the Palace Theatre on this day 100 years ago.
+But that's what Salisbury man Cecil Chubb decided on a whim when he found himself at Messrs Knight, Franck and Rutley's auction in the Palace Theatre on this day in 1915.

 Stonehenge had been in the possession of the Antrobus family for generations.
 But the sole heir, Lieutenant Edmond Antrobus, was killed in action in 1914, just 20 days after arriving in France.
 With him, the family line died, and the estate containing Stonehenge was put up for sale.

 But his gift did come with a few conditions, including that the entrance fee should be a "reasonable sum per head not exceeding one shilling for each visit".
-In 1921, local residents were guaranteed free access in a deal between Parliament and the local Parish Council – to this day, 30,000 locals are entitled to a pass giving them free access.
+In 1921, local residents were guaranteed free access in a deal between Parliament and the local Parish Council.
+To this day, 30,000 locals are entitled to a pass giving them free access.
 The rest us have to pay rather more than a shilling: the current entrance fee for adults stands at £21.50.